Skip to content

 TIP

-"Cooperative multitasking was the primary scheduling scheme for 16-bit applications employed by Microsoft Windows before Windows 95 and Windows NT, and by the classic Mac OS."
+Here is a quote from the Wikipedia page for cooperative multitasking, "Cooperative multitasking was the primary scheduling scheme for 16-bit applications employed by Microsoft Windows before Windows 95 and Windows NT, and by the classic Mac OS."

 "... any person ... any study."